jojozhuang/jojozhuang.github.io/_posts/2017-08-20-building-web-application-with-react-and-redux.md

   };
 }
 ```
-Create additional reducer `errorReducer` to receive error from action and forward it to component.
+Create additional reducer `errorReducer` to receive error from actions and forward it to components.
 ```javascript
 import * as types from '../actions/actionTypes';
 import initialState from './initialState';